kamekingdom/mobile-aerotext/README.md

 ## License & Usage

+- CC BY 4.0 license
   The dataset and code are intended for academic use only.
 For commercial applications, please contact the project maintainer.

 ---